- Home

 Prototype Plans

-RRM Design Group, an architectural consulting firm, prepared the City's ADU prototype plans.
-There are eight different plans, including five ADUs designed to be either attached or detached ADUs and three plans for converting a garage to an ADU.
+If you are considering a new ADU for your property, we have great news!
+The City of Dublin has prepared Accessory Dwelling Unit prototype plans for your use.
+City of Dublin offers eight different plans, including five ADUs designed to be either attached or detached ADUs and three plans for converting a garage to an ADU.
 The prototype plans include studios, one-bedroom, and two-bedroom ADUs that range in size from 224 to 909 square feet.
-The ADUs are available in three different architectural styles: Spanish, Traditional, and Modern; however, the exterior colors, materials, and architectural style of attached ADUs will be required to match the primary residence.

 Building Permits